 The river provides excellent opportunities for boating, fishing and canoeing as well as bird watching.
 Hiking, horseback riding and off-road bicycling are available on established trails and roads.
 Children under the age of 16 are required to wear a helmet when horseback riding on public lands.
 For more detailed information go to Nicole's Law.
 All horseback riders must have proof of current negative Coggins Test results for their horses when on state lands.

 The area has produced some high quality deer at times and squirrel hunting along the river bottom swamps can be good in the fall.
 During hunting periods, public access is restricted to those individuals with valid quota hunt permits, except during the mobility-impaired general gun hunt when two non-disabled helpers may accompany a mobility-impaired quota permit holder.
 During periods open to hunting, hunters in possession of a quota permit may camp in designated campgrounds.
 During periods closed to hunting, camping in the designated group campground is allowed by permit from the Florida Forest Service, (904) 845-3597.

 Camping for non-hunters at primitive campsites along the St. Marys River is allowed throughout the year on a first-come, first-serve basis.
 A boat ramp is located on Scotts Landing Road.

 Information kiosks are located on Lake Hampton Road and Penny Haddock Road.

 - For purposes other than hunting, dogs are allowed, but must be kept under physical restraint at all times.
 Dogs are prohibited in areas posted as "Closed to Public Access" by FWC administrative action.
 No person shall allow any dog to pursue or molest any wildlife during any period in which the taking of wildlife by the use of dogs is prohibited.

-- View FWC's Regulations Summary for Ralph E. Simmons for an area map, hunting seasons, permits, fees, and area regulations.
+- View FWC's regulations summary brochure for Ralph E. Simmons WMA for an area map, hunting seasons, permits, fees and area regulations.